Dr. Isha Bhallamudi

 Hi there!

-My name is Isha and I am a Sociology PhD Candidate at UC Irvine.
+My name is Isha and I am a Postdoctoral Fellow at the Digital Civil Society Lab at Stanford University.
 I study how AI-mediated platforms shape work, social life, and wellbeing, with particular attention to gender, accessibility, inequality, development, and culture in Majority World contexts.
-I am proficient in a range of qualitative and quantitive methods, with particular interest in community-based and participatory approaches.
 I have worked on a range of projects around these topics and others, with a variety of collaborators and teams across South Asia, UK, US and Sub-Saharan Africa.
 You can check out some of my projects here.

 Download my CV.